DopplerHQ/helm-charts/README.md

 # Deployment

-This repo has a number of deploy keys which are used by GHA in other repos to push changes.
+This repo has a number of deploy keys which are used by GitHub Actions in other repos to push changes.